ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 Once downloaed, unzip the ISO to a location you'll use in a moment when creating your virtual machine.
 ## Create a Test Virtual Machine
+Create a Windows 10 64bit virtual machine in Virtual Box, making sure to attach you newly-created USB stick to it.
 ## First Boot
+Continue the install as usual until you are met with the "express"/"custom install" screen.
+At this point press ctrl+shift+f3 in order to get into audit mode.
 ## Audit Modes
+You be presented with a sysprep window - simply cancel it for now.
 ## Default Profile
+Mkae the changes you want to see in default profiles now.

+Specifically:
+* Run O&O Shutup 10 like so: `oosh10.exe /silent /config auto.cfg`
+* Disable the consumer content (games, etc.): `regedit /s e:/disableconsumerfeatures.reg`
 ## Sysprep
 ## Unattended Configuration File
 ## Image to WIM